Mentioum/desk-csharp-sdk/README.md

 If you need an SDK that supports everything that the desk.com API has to offer, this is not for you (at least not yet).
-The SDK can be used for all GET services, but only has strongly-typed components for some of them.
-Also, none of the POST, PUT or DELETE services are supported.
+The SDK can be used for all desk.com API services, but only has strongly-typed components for some of them.

 However, since the core logic is very general, extending the SDK with what you miss should be a breeze.
 Just have a look at the things that